zuzalite/flyingDuckuino/README.md

 ##Prerequisites
 Of course you will need an Arduino/Genuino Micro/Leonardo or at least a compatible board (Please support Arduino/Genuino by at least buying one board, if you do not own one yet) and the Arduino IDE.
+You'll need to download the The RCSwitch Libary available under https://github.com/sui77/rc-switch and put it into the libaries folder within the Aduino folder.
-Additional you will need a 433mhz receiver module and a breadboard, some jumper wires or rather some soldering skills.
+Additional you will need a 433mhz receiver module and a breadboard, some jumper wires or some soldering skills.
 To remote controll the Arduino you will need a standard radio remote controll for sockets (or maybe another arduino attached with a 433mhz sender module).

 ##Instructions